 High Temperatures or Corrosive Process Media

 The pressure gauge should be installed where exposure to heat, vibration and moisture are minimal and where the dial can be easily read.
+Stem and flush mounted rear connected gauges are available options.

 A shut-off valve such as a needle valve or gauge cock should be installed between the gauge and the process in order to be able to isolate the gauge for inspection or replacement without shutting down the process.
 The use of such devices are critical in times where start up pressures may temporarily exceed normal operating pressure.
 All isolating devices shall be opened slowly to prevent “slamming” of the bourdon tube.
 Care not taken during this time may damage the instrument.